-Minnesota is one of the top worst performing states when it comes to new business creation
+Minnesota is one of worst performing states in new business creation

 As explained by DEED Commissioner Steve Grove,